a-t-0/Goldtouch_keyboard_driver/Readme.md

 For detailed wiring see [here](/Wiring.md).

-## 3. Generate Wiring Sceme
+## 3. Generate Wiring Scheme

 This section is also moved into the [Wiring.md](/Wiring.md)

 ## 4. Generating the code to use the keyboard

-TODO: ensure the user can generate the wiring sceme using the `--generate-wiring` or `-gw` sceme.
+TODO: ensure the user can generate the wiring scheme using the `--generate-wiring` or `-gw` scheme.

 ## 5. Using the keyboard